Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 3. Business line of credit

 A business line of credit works much like a credit card where you can borrow money as you need it, on an ongoing basis, up to your approved credit limit.
 Plus, once you pay back borrowed funds, that amount is available for you to borrow from again.
-Business lines of credit are usually unsecured — meaning you don’t need to put up collateral — but higher borrowing limits may require some security.
+Business lines of credit are usually unsecured — meaning you don’t need to put up collateral — but higher borrowing limits may require some security in the form or a personal guarantee, though there are lines of credit without personal guarantees.

 Who are business lines of credit good for?